zzb5233/tutorials/vm-ubuntu-20.04/README.md

 + Log in as user p4 (password p4)
 + Click "Upgrade" in the pop-up window asking if you want to upgrade the system, if asked.
-This will download the latest Linux Linux kernel version released for Ubuntu 20.04, and other updated packages.
+This will download the latest Linux kernel version released for Ubuntu 20.04, and other updated packages.
 + Reboot the system.
-+ Use `sudo apt purge <list of packages>` to remove older version of Linux kernel, if the upgrade installed a newer one.
++ This is optional, but if you want to save a little disk space, use `sudo apt purge <list of packages>` to remove older version of Linux kernel, if the upgrade installed a newer one.
 + `sudo apt clean`

 + Log in as user p4 (password p4)